WebAssembly/wasi-threads/README.md

 of the process.
 It's non deterministic which one is chosen.

-If the process gets empty without involving `proc_exit` or a trap, it's treated as if the last thread called `proc_exit` with exit code 0.
+If all the threads in the process have been terminated without calling `proc_exit` or raising a trap, it's treated as if the last thread called `proc_exit` with exit code 0.

 #### Design choice: pthreads